AnnaPaulish/PCSC_ODE_Solver/README.md

 Make sure that the `settings.txt` file contains correct input parameters.
 <br/>

-Then youneed to select the executable `ODE` file and run it.
+Then you need to select the executable `ODE` file and run it.

 # Running the code from the Command Line
 1. From a terminal window, change to the `cmake-build-debug\` folder in project directory.